 That’s one of the things we’ve built at Dolr (because hey, we like shopping too), and we’re almost ready to share it with the masses.
-If you’re interested in getting payments sent directly to your student lender just for shopping at your favorite stores, request early access to Shop and Pay.
+If you’re interested in getting payments sent directly to your student lender just for shopping at your favorite stores, try out our Cashback program.

 Enlist the support of your employer

 Legal employers know what’s up with law school debt.
-Many big firms and even smaller employers offer student loan repayment assistance programs (LRAPs).
+Many big firms and even smaller employers offer student loan repayment benefits.

-They give employees money toward their student loans — sometimes right away and sometimes after several months of working with the company.
+They give employees money toward their student loans — sometimes right away and sometimes after a brief onboarding period.

-If your employer doesn’t already have an LRAP, talk with them about how student debt is impacting you and ask if they’d be interested in creating an LRAP.
+If your employer doesn’t already have student loan benefits, talk with them about how student debt is impacting you and ask if they’d be interested in creating a program.

 The ABA’s student debt report provides some compelling statistics on how student debt impacts young lawyers — financially as well as mentally and emotionally.
-Share it with your employer and let them know that LRAPs don’t have to provide tens of thousands of dollars to employees.
-As you saw above, even an extra $25 a month can make a big difference in the long-term.
+Share it with your employer and let them know that student loan benefits don’t have to provide tens of thousands of dollars to employees.
+As you saw above, even an extra $25 a month can make a big difference in the long term.